x64cpp/x64cpp/README.md

   </p>

   <p>
-    If you have any questions or just want to chat, feel free to reach me on Discord: <code>421.</code> (Don't forget the dot!!!).
+    If you have any questions or just want to chat, feel free to reach me on Discord: <code>421.</code>.
   </p>

   <h3>🎮 Windows Optimization Expertise 🖥️</h3>